 In early 2019, we conducted a successful arts-based story-gathering workshop with a community of seniors including women who have experienced violence.
-Based on the stories gathered and issues raised throughout the community workshop, Associate Playwright Roselyn Kelada-Sedra has developed the Forum Theatre play Never In The Room in collaboration with OAITH staff, who helped ensure the script accurately depicts systemic resources, processes, and potential gaps.
+Based on the stories gathered and issues raised throughout the community workshop, Associate Playwright Roselyn Kelada-Sedra developed the Forum Theatre play Never In The Room in collaboration with OAITH staff, who helped ensure the script accurately depicted systemic resources, processes, and potential gaps.
 The play Never In The Room toured regionally in Ontario in late February and early March 2020, visiting Aging Without Violence training sessions and interacting with service providers working in social services and in the Violence Against Women sector.

 Flip through the gallery to meet the cast of Never In The Room, written by Roselyn Kelada-Sedra, directed by Simon Malbogat and Stage Managed by Flavia Martin!

 Interview with Lubna Marium (“Robyn” in Never In The Room)

 Tell me a little about yourself and about your character in Never In The Room.